hackorama/hermosa/design/README.md

 - Proxy
   - NGINX or HAProxy
 - Service Mesh and API gateway
-  - Envoy with Consul Connect and Ambassador because of better integration with K8s
+  - Envoy with Consul Connect and Ambassador because of better integration with Kubernetes
   - TODO: Must evaluate ishtio, kong etc.
 - API model
   - REST based because of wide adoption and helps in integration with other systems